MicrosoftDocs/Viva/Viva/sales/install-viva-sales-as-an-integrated-app.md

 ---
 title: Install Viva Sales as an integrated app
-description: Learn how to install Viva Sales as an integrated app from Microsoft 365 admin center ms.date: 10/03/2022 ms.topic: article ms.service: viva
+description: Learn how to install Viva Sales as an integrated app from Microsoft 365 admin center. ms.date: 10/03/2022 ms.topic: article ms.service: viva